-Morgan Stanley has sort of given up.
+Morgan Stanley has sort of

 So yesterday on Bloomberg TV a hedge fund recruiter said that there's a "chasm" between the pay at top hedge funds (high, getting higher) and at Wall Street banks (meh), and that "maybe it's time to stop comparing the sell-side to the buy-side."
 And then Morgan Stanley wealth management president Greg Fleming agreed!
 He said: